Phil Tippett: Mad God

 In 1990, Tippett began work on an independent animated film, Mad God; but as he became involved in establishing his own studio, he set the project aside.
 He returned to the project in 2010, but did not have the budget to complete it, so he started a Kickstarter with a goal of $40,000.
 On June 16, 2012, the project was successfully funded, exceeding the goal and obtaining $124,156.

 The film was first screened December 11, 2021 and continued screening through mid-2022.
 It took 30 years to complete.
 A year before it was finished, Tippett had a mental breakdown, causing him to be admitted to a psychiatric ward.

 Pequin’s Pendequin

-Tippet said in 2021 that he is working on a project called “Pequin’s Pendequin”, a story about a shapeshifter which is influenced by 1940s Warner Brothers cartoons, but with a dark side to it.
+Tippett said in 2021 that he was working on a project called Pequin’s Pendequin, a story about a shapeshifter which is influenced by 1940s Warner Brothers cartoons, but with a dark side to it.
 He has also written two sequels.

+Sentinel

+In May 2024, Tippett revealed his next project, Sentinel, a stop-motion war film he was pitching at that year's Marché du Film.
+The film would allow Tippett to “make something that has the whole history of VFX in it, from stop-motion to digital and now AI”.
+The Sentinel team will use internally-trained AI models in the film's production.

+Personal life

+Tippett is married to film producer Jules Roman.
+He and his wife have two daughters, one of whom, Maya Tippett, is an Emmy-winning film editor.

+Tippett has struggled with depression and anxiety, and has said that animating provides him a therapeutic effect.
+He suffered a mental breakdown and was admitted to a psychiatric hospital for a week while working on Mad God, and was subsequently diagnosed with bipolar disorder.

+In 2026, Tippett announced the closure of Tippett Studio's Berkeley, California, location.
+The closure came after he filed for Chapter 11 bankruptcy and auctioned off many of his props.
+Tippett stated that the studio's location in Toronto, Canada, will continue operations.